While the rest of London has changed rapidly over the past 20 years, Old Kent Road is still much as it was at the turn of the millennium.

 Following the most recent round of consultation (which concluded in March 2018) the plan continues to evolve and develop.

-A final draft of the plan will be produced and submitted to the Secretary of State for Housing, Communities and Local Government later this year (2019).
+A final draft of the plan will be produced and submitted to the Secretary of State for Housing, Communities and Local Government next year (2020).
 It will then go through an Examination in Public before it’s formally adopted.

 Old Kent Road is one of several major regeneration schemes underway in Southwark including the neighbouring areas of Elephant and Castle and Canada Water.